 If you’re still not sure where to begin, feel free to send us your resume and a short summary of the types of positions you’re interested in to email@example.com.
 We’ll be able to advise you on where the best opportunities for you will be based on your qualifications and experience.

-The process differs a little bit depending on which part of the world you’ll be teaching.
-Typically public school licensed teachers choose positions in the Middle East whist opportunities in Asia appeal to other candidates.
+The process differs a little bit depending on which part of the world you’ll be teaching and your qualifications.
+Typically, experienced public school licensed teachers choose positions in the Middle East.
+Opportunities in Asia appeal to most other candidates (often all that's required is a Bachelor's Degree).

 Applying to Jobs in the Middle East 1.
 Apply for any jobs you’re interested in and submit your resume on our website.
 2. One of our recruiters will reach out for a phone interview if you’re a good fit for the position (or if there are any other positions that you’d be a good fit for).
 3. If you’re successful you’ll be asked to attend an in-person interview with the school in your country.
 These interviews take place throughout the year in larger cities of most countries.
 4. Once you have been offered a position you must wait for your visa to be approved before you can depart.